nullfoxh/PlateBuffer/README.md

 ## How does it work - Technical details

 To display buffs on a nameplate we need to identify the nameplate first.
 This is possible by targeting a unit, mouseovering a nameplate, by unit name (only for players) or raid target markers.
+If a unit walks off screen or you turn the camera so that the nameplate disappears, it needs to be identified again.

 Naturally we need to track unit buffs as well, this is done by parsing the combatlog events and Unitbuff calls on the UNIT_AURA event.
 The TBC client does not have aura durations for anything but the players spells so we need to have a database of those and also track diminishing returns so those can be applied to the durations also.

 ## Technical limitations